 The advantage to using a Jufti knot is that the weaving will go much faster.
 Unfortunately, the density of the knots will suffer, producing a rug that may be less durable.

-This knot can be found in Khorasan Rugs from Iran.
+This knot can be found in Meshad (Mashad) Khorasan Province Rugs from Northeast Iran.

 This knot is structurally different from the other knots.
 A temporary rod is placed along the width of the rug in front of the warp.
 The yarn, which will be considerably longer than with the other knots, is then placed around 2 warp threads and then around the rod.
 When the row is done, the loops around the rod are cut to create the knot.

 Although knot density is important to a rug's durability, it is the yarn that really makes the difference.
 A thicker yarn will have fewer knots and a finer yarn will have more knots.

 It is the quality of the yarn that is important.
 The finer the wool that is used, the better the quality of the hand-knotted rug will be.
 A tighter-feeling rug may not necessarily have a higher knot density, but the tightness may be the result of how tightly the knots are compressed.

 a quality measure used to determine knot density in Oriental Rugs.

 The video below is a 'How to' for quick and easy ways to determine the approximate KPSI in Oriental hand knotted rugs.

 The value of an oriental rug is determined by many factors.
 The quality of the yarn used in the various Oriental Rug construction elements (warp, weft, knot) will determine not only its value, but its durability as well.
 If you have any questions concerning the value or durability of any rug you already own or might be planning to purchase, we would be happy to answer any questions you may have.